arvidn/libtorrent/trunk/docs/manual.rst

 is updated, and rotated.

-``share_ratio_limit`` is the upload / download ratio limit for considering a seeding torrent have completed one seed cycle.
+``share_ratio_limit`` is the upload / download ratio limit for considering a seeding torrent have met the seed limit criteria.
 See queuing_.

-``seed_time_ratio_limit`` is the seeding time / downloading time ratio limit for considering a seeding torrent to have completed one seed cycle.
+``seed_time_ratio_limit`` is the seeding time / downloading time ratio limit for considering a seeding torrent to have met the seed limit criteria.
 See queuing_.

-``seed_time_limit`` is the limit on the time a torrent has been an active seed (specified in seconds) before it is considered having completed one seed cycle.
+``seed_time_limit`` is the limit on the time a torrent has been an active seed (specified in seconds) before it is considered having met the seed limit criteria.
 See queuing_.